 Ensure that universal design has been integrated into developments to accommodate users of all levels of mobility.
 Provide universal access along routes that link up key destinations - for instance, from the parking space or exit lobby to the front door.
 When designing connections for both vehicles and pedestrians, raise the kerb treatment to avoid vehicles parking across pedestrian allocated space.

 Ensure all connections are both wide enough and at a grade to accommodate two-way traffic.
 Ensure pedestrian routes between private and public areas, the street and buildings, and parked vehicles and car park entry/exits are direct and intuitive.
-Provide for pedestrian routes to be at least 1.8m wide or greater to avoid crowding on footpaths.
+Provide for pedestrian routes of suitable width to cater for pedestrian and universal access commensurate to the anticipated usage of the route to avoid crowding on footpaths.
 Reducing crowdedness also reduces possible tension between the users of the space.
 This is particularly important in places with higher foot traffic, such as areas with bars, restaurants, or other entertainment venues.